TimothyEarley/TimothyEarley.github.io/filter-dsl-context-receivers/filterDSL.md

     BiOpFilter(this.toFilterPart(), "and", other.toFilterPart())
 ```

-Sadly, there is one snag: Even though we can create `ExpressableAs<FilterPart<T>, T>`{.kotlin} for any type T, to actually use for a specific type we need to bring a specific instance into scope.
+Sadly, there is one snag: Even though we can create `ExpressableAs<FilterPart<T>, T>`{.kotlin} for any type T, to actually use it for a specific type we need to bring a specific instance into scope.
 The `filter`{.kotlin} function now looks like a mess[^4]:

 ```kotlin
 fun <E> E.filter(